 In some parts of the world, Thursday is associated with the color orange.

 What is Thursday referred to as in German?

 In German, Thursday is known as Donnerstag.

-Do you know any fun facts about Thursday?
+Do you know any fun facts about Thursdays?
 Share them in the comments below!